dylanrylee/dylanrylee/README.md

 ## 💡 About Me

-- 🎓 BSc in Computer Science
+- 🎓 BSc in Computer Science (Co-op Program)
 - 📍 Based in Calgary, Alberta
 - 💼 Interested in software development, AI/ML, data science, cloud, cybersecurity, GIS, and fintech
 - 🚀 Always building and learning—one project at a time